 Policy and Purpose

-As an agency of the State of Connecticut, records management, retention, and destruction represent important aspects in administrative oversight by all departments at the University.
+Records management, retention, and destruction represent important aspects in administrative oversight by all departments at the University.
 Official Departmental/University public records and files may not be destroyed or disposed of without proper, prior authorization.
-As a State Agency, Western Connecticut State University is required to obtain permission from the Office of the Public Records Administrator and State Archives prior to the disposal of records after specific retention periods are met.
+As an agency of the State of Connecticut, Western Connecticut State University is required to obtain permission from the Office of the Public Records Administrator and State Archives prior to the disposal of records after specific retention periods are met.

 Definition of a Public Record

-Per Connecticut General Statute, a “public record” or “file” means any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, or to which a public agency is entitled to receive a copy by law or contract under section 1-218, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.
+Per Connecticut General Statute, a “public record” or “file” means any recorded data or information relating to the conduct of the public’s business prepared, owned, used, received or retained by a public agency, or to which a public agency is entitled to receive a copy by law or contract within the Connecticut General Statutes 1-218, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.

 Disposition and Destruction of a Public Record